WeismanGitHub/Chat-Website/readme.md

-This was going to be an online blackjack website with an in game chat, but I've lost interest in the project.
+This was originally a blackjack website that I lost interest in and gave up on.
+I turned the chat feature I had into a website so I at least had something.
-"# Chat-Website"